askimed/nf-test/docs/getting-started.md

 The `generate` command filled automatically the name, script and process of our test case as well as created a skeleton for your first `test` method.
 Typically you create one file per process and use different `test` methods to describe the expected behaviour of the process.

-A `test` has a name, a `when` and a `then` closure.
-The `when` block describes the input parameters of the workflow or the process. nf-test executes the process with exactly this parameters and parses the content of the output channels.
+This `test` has a name, a `when` and a `then` closure (when/then closures are required here, since inputs need to be defined).
+The `when` block describes the input parameters of the workflow or the process. nf-test executes the process with exactly these parameters and parses the content of the output channels.
 Then, it evaluates the assertions defined in the `then` block to check if content of the output channels matches your expectations.

 ### The `when` block

-The `when` block describes the input of our process and/or the Nextflow `params`.
+The `when` block describes the input of the process and/or the Nextflow `params`.

 The `params` block is optional and is a simple map that can be used to override Nextflow's input `params`.

-The `process` block is a multi-line string and you can use the `input` array to set the different inputs arguments of the process.
-In our example, we have only one input that expects a file.
+The `process` block is a multi-line string.
+The `input` array can be used to set the different inputs arguments of the process.
+In our example, we only have one input that expects a file.
 Let us update the `process` block by setting the first element of the `input` array to the path of our reference file:

 ```groovy
 when {